 INTRO LESSON COST: $100 Adults ; $75.00 for Youth 16 and Under - for our Comprehensive Introductory Archery Course.
 This course is by appointment only and plan to be on the range for over 2 hours.
 Bring a bottle of water.
 All equipment is provided.
 THIS COURSE IS COMPREHENSIVE AND YOU WILL LEARN A LOT!
 IT WILL BE THE CORE EXPERIENCE YOU NEED TO EFFECTIVELY SHOOT A TRADITIONAL BOW.

 Archery Instructor: Chuck Matasic Background: Outdoor oriented enthusiast, Retired Naval Officer, Business Executive, Mergers/Acquisitions Outdoor Industry Advisor, Founder of an archery equipment company and former President of a firearms company.
 Accomplished archer, hunter and firearms expert.
 Chuck is recognized as a Certified Archery Instructor by USA Archery and the National Field Archery Association.
 Chuck is knowledgeable about Vintage bows produced in the US during the 50's, 60's and 70's.
 Today, there is a resurgence in traditional bows and there are many individual bowyers producing wonderful custom bows.

-The purpose of this website is to provide insight about how I teach archery.
-Instruction must have a "fun" orientation because if a student doesn't discover the joy of shooting and arrow early, they may never pursue this special activity.
-I have refined an Instructional Process over the past 7 years that really works.
+The purpose of this website is to provide insight about how Chuck teaches archery.
+Instruction must have a "fun" orientation because if a student doesn't discover the joy of shooting an arrow early, they may never pursue this special activity.
+Chuck will tell you he has refined an Instructional Process over the past 10 years that really works.
 The basic components are:

 1 - Understand and appreciate the Equipment